 COMMERCIAL & RETAIL

-Early recycling efforts involved grocery stores baling used cardboard, also known as old corrugated containers (OCC).
-These bales were then collected by flatbed trucks and shipped to distant destinations along the West Coast to be made into rolls of containerboard—the base material for making new cardboard boxes.
+Grocery stores and other retail establishments collect and bale used cardboard, also known as old corrugated containers (OCC).
+Often these bales are shipped to distant destinations along the West Coast or overseas to be made into rolls of containerboard—the base material for making new cardboard boxes.

 INDUSTRIAL, MANUFACTURING, AND DISTRIBUTION

-Another source of recyclable materials is the region’s industrial, manufacturing, and distribution base.
+Recyclable materials are also collected by industrial, manufacturing, and distribution companies that use corrugated materials in their own operations.
 As this sector has grown dramatically within the past 40 years, so has the need to identify and recover the many and varied recyclable materials contained within their waste streams.

 PROCESSING